 The Rome Police Department began the process to achieve New York State Accreditation in 1990.
 On September 23, 24, and 25, 2003, an Accreditation Assessment was conducted for the City of Rome Police Department.
 It was unanimously recommended that the Department be favorably considered for accreditation.
 On December 16, 2003, a formal ceremony was held at Rome City Hall where New York State Division of Criminal Justice Services Deputy Director James R. DeLapp presented the Rome Police Department with an official Certificate of Accreditation.

-Sgt.
-Cheyenne Schoff, the Program Manager, oversees the maintenance and updating of the file folders, which is performed on a continual, on-going basis.
+Lt.
+Collins, the Program Manager, along with Sgt.
+Lupinski oversee the maintenance and updating of the file folders, which is performed on a continual, on-going basis.
 When new policies are developed or existing policies are amended, the Program Manager ensures that the policy meets program requirements and accreditation standards.
 The Program Manager ensures that the Chief of Police approves such changes.

 On May 14, 2008, the Rome Police Department underwent a “mock assessment” conducted by Detective Nicholas LaBella (Retired) from the Utica Police Department.
 LaBella stated in his assessment sent to DCJS that “…the Rome Police Department has an exemplary program and is certainly ready for an on-sight assessment.